flutter/website/src/docs/development/tools/android-studio.md

 ## Editing tips for Flutter code

-If you have additional tips we should share, please let us know!
+If you have additional tips we should share, please [let us know][]!

 ### Assists & Quick Fixes